tc39/proposal-module-expressions/README.md

 - Turning off `eval`, which also turns off other APIs which parse JavaScript. `eval` is disabled by default.
 - Restricting the set of URLs allowed for sources, which also disables importing data URLs.
 By default, the set is unlimited.

-Modules already allow the no-`eval` condition to be met: As modules are retrieved with `fetch`, they are not considered from `eval`, whether through `new Worker()` or `Realm.prototype.import`.
-Module blocks follow this: as they are parsed in syntax with the surrounding JavaScript code, they cannot be a vector for injection attacks, and they are not blocked by this condition.
+Modules already allow the no-`eval` condition to be met: as modules are retrieved with `fetch`, they are not considered from `eval`, whether through `new Worker()` or `ShadowRealm.prototype.importValue`.
+Module expressions follow this: as they are parsed in syntax with the surrounding JavaScript code, they cannot be a vector for injection attacks, and they are not blocked by this condition.

 The source list restriction is then applied to modules.
-The semantics of module blocks are basically equivalent to `data:` URLs, with the distinction that they would always be considered in the sources list (since it's part of a resource that was already loaded as script).
+The semantics of module expressions are basically equivalent to `data:` URLs, with the distinction that they would always be considered in the sources list (since it's part of a resource that was already loaded as script).

 ## Optimization potential

-The hope would be that module blocks are just as optimizable as normal modules that are imported multiple times.
-For example, one hope would be that, in some engines, bytecode for a module block only needs to be generated once, even as it's imported multiple times in different Realms.
-However, type feedback and JIT-optimized code should probably be maintained separately for each Realm where the module block is imported, or one module's use would pollute another.
+The hope would be that module expressions are just as optimizable as normal modules that are imported multiple times.
+For example, one hope would be that, in some engines, bytecode for a module block only needs to be generated once, even as it's structured cloned and re-created multiple times in different Realms.
+However, type feedback and JIT-optimized code should probably be maintained separately for each Realm where the module block is re-created, or one module's use would pollute another.

 ## Support in tools

-Module blocks could be transpiled to either data URLs, or to a module in a separate file.
+Module expressions could be transpiled to either data URLs, or to a module in a separate file.
 Either transformation preserves semantics.

 ## Named modules and bundling.

 This proposal only allows anonymous module blocks.
-There are other proposals for named module _bundles_ (with URLs corresponding to the specifier of each JS module), including "[JS Module Bundles]" proposal, and [Web Bundles](https://www.ietf.org/id/draft-yasskin-wpack-bundled-exchanges-03.html).
+There are other proposals for named module _bundles_ (with URLs corresponding to the specifier of each JS module), including the [module declarations] proposal, and [Web Bundles](https://www.ietf.org/id/draft-yasskin-wpack-bundled-exchanges-03.html).
 Note that there are significant privacy issues to solve with bundling to permit ad blockers; see [concerns from Brave](https://brave.com/webbundles-harmful-to-content-blocking-security-tools-and-the-open-web/).

 ## TC39 Stage 3 Reviewers

-- Nicolò Ribaudo (Invited Expert - Babel)
 - Jordan Harband (Coinbase)
 - Leo Balter (Salesforce)
 - Guy Bedford (OpenJS Foundation)